Support our work by becoming our Patron! Learn More

 1. Ensure the cleanliness of wholesome foods and make sure to only buy from reputable purveyors.

-2. Whenever applicable, buy only government-approved or certified meats, poultry, fish, dairy and egg product.
+2. Whenever applicable, buy only government-approved or certified meats, poultry, fish, dairy, and egg products.

 3. Handle food directly with as little contact as possible: make use of tongs, spatulas, or other utensils instead of hand whenever possible.